webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-themes.md

 ###### Note: For this tutorial, we'll be creating Articles Theme.

-Command that is used to generate a theme is:-
+Command that is used to generate a module is:-
 ```terminal command
 npx vaah cms:t
 ```